THE DEATH AND LIFE OF AUGUST SWEENEY: a novel

 Hyman Bloom, The Anatomist (1953)

-Longlisted for the Dzanc Prize in Fiction, The Death and Life of August Sweeney is a true book of the body.
-It combines the morbid humor of Raven Leilani's Luster with the anatomical precision of Ian McEwan's Saturday.
+This is a novel of fame, food, and forensics: The Bear meets Bones.
+It's a book to make you hungry and ease your fear of death.
 To write it, I spent years researching clinical pathology and fine dining alike, spending weeks observing autopsies and even working as a stagiaire in a Michelin-starred kitchen.

 For advance review copies, contact Andrew Gifford at admin@sfwp.com